-My daily drivers — hardware and software
+My daily drivers — hardware, software and workflow

 The only computer I have with me is my HP Envy 13 (2018) (my model looks a little different).
 It’s a 13” ultrabook, with an i5 8250u, 8 gigs of RAM and a 256 GB NVMe SSD.
 It’s a very comfy machine that does everything I need it to.